Buying property in Lisbon?

 Is it a good time to buy a rental property in Lisbon in 2026?

-As of early 2026, buying a rental property in Lisbon can make sense, but investors should expect returns to come primarily from long-term price appreciation rather than high rental yields, which typically range from 3.2% to 4.3% gross.
+As of early 2026, buying a rental property in Lisbon can make sense, but it works best as a long-term capital-appreciation play rather than a high-yield income strategy, because gross rental yields for most Lisbon apartments sit in the range of 3.2% to 4.3%.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Lisbon.